 There are two main settings to consider with every CAD program:

-This is the allowable deviation between adjacent triangles.
-You should think about approximating a curved surface with lots of flat triangles; the more shallow the angle, the closer the approximation is to the curved surface.
+- Angle Control: This is the allowable deviation between adjacent triangles.
+You should think about approximating a curved surface with lots of flat triangles.
+The more shallow the angle, the closer the approximation is to the curved surface.